-Choosing the right Anchor Text
+Choosing The Right Anchor Text

-Replace broken Internal links
+Replace Broken Internal Links

 Limit Internal Links

-As well as building topic clusters, you can also audit the pages on your site to ensure that your strategy is consistent across the board.
-Start by uncovering which pages have more than enough internal links.You can do this by using Link Whisper.
+On top of building your topic clusters, you can also carry out an audit of the pages on your site to ensure that your strategy is consistent throughout all pages.
+You can start this by uncovering the pages that have a high number of internal links.
+We recommend using Link Whisper to complete this step.

 Just like with inbound internal links, you can organize your outbound external links from the same page to show you those with the most links pointing away from your site.